osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

     mov $0x1000, %rbx
     jmp start64
 ```
+As you can see making OSv boot on Firecracker was the most tricky part of whole exercise.

 ## Virtio
-Brief introduction to VirtIO
+Unlike booting process enhancing virtio layer in OSv was not as tricky and hard to debug, but it was most labor itennsive and required a lot of research (reading the spec and Linux code as an example)

+Before diving into let me first introduce Virt IO and why we need it.
+Specifies how hypervisor should implement paravirtual devices for block, net, etc and how guest should interact with them and in a most efficient way to minimize number of exits from guest to hypervisor (quote something?).
+Point to spec from 2016.

 Firecracker implements mmio flavor of virtio which was modeled after PCI in behavior but different configuration.
-OSv was missing mmio implementation but what was worse it implemented legacy version (pre 1.0) of virtio.
+To my dispair OSv ufortunnatel was missing mmio implementation.
+On top of that to make things work it implemented the legacy (pre 1.0) version of virtio before it was finalized in 2016.
 So two things had to be done - refactor OSv virtio layer to support both legacy and modern PCI devices and implement virtio mmio:
 * Virtio device interface class
 * Virtio pci modern and legacy device class
 * Delegate to normal pci device